hjnewman3/CryptoTools/README.md

 # CryptoTools
-I'm studying Cryptography at the University of New Orelans, CSCI 4130.
+I'm studying Cryptography at the University of New Orleans, CSCI 4130.
 I developed a library to assist in the calculations used during the course.

 ## Functions:
 - gcd(x, n)
-- inverse(x, n, showTable)
+- inverse(x, n, showTable=None)
 - sq_mult(x, e, m)
 - rsa(p, q, e, x)
 - crt(p, q, e, y)